-At the end of the survey, we asked students to suggest other types of feedback they would like to see in the future, as well as provide general comments/criticisms.
-Table~\ref{tab:coding} shows the issues raised by students.
+At the end of the survey, we asked students to suggest other types of feedback they would like to see in the future and to provide general comments/criticisms.
 One common criticism among students was that the unit tests were not specific enough, i.e., each test covered too much functionality.
 For example, P-31 said: ``The project tests were not exhaustive enough.''.
 This left students with little information when tests failed and highlights the importance of faculty creating good unit tests that assess each functionality in isolation.
 There were also other comments regarding the course organization and grading method, which we have relayed to the faculty.

-One interesting suggestion provided by some students regards the qualitative component of the project grade, which is manually attributed and encompasses characteristics such as code readability, organization and documentation.
-Students suggest that it would be useful to have an estimate for this qualitative component in the automated feedback, even if the final score continued to be hand-assigned by faculty.
+One interesting suggestion from some students concerns the qualitative component of the project grade, which is manually assigned and encompasses characteristics such as code readability, organization, and documentation.
+Students expressed a need for an estimate of this qualitative component in the automated feedback, even if the final score remained hand-assigned by faculty.